YottaDB/YDBDoc/MessageRecovery/errors.rst

 DBFILEXT
 ---------------

-DBFILEXT, Database file xxxx extended from yyyy blocks to zzzz blocks at transaction aaaa
+DBFILEXT, Database file xxxx extended from yyyy blocks to zzzz at transaction aaaa

 Run Time/MUPIP Information: This operator log message indicates that the specified database file was extended as described by the message.